tadryanom/ethereum_solidity/docs/path-resolution.rst

 Base Path Normalization and Stripping
 -------------------------------------

-When source file paths are specified on the command line, base path affects the source unit names assigned to them in compiler's VFS.
+When source file paths are specified on the command line, the base path affects the source unit names assigned to them in the compiler's VFS.
 To compute the names, both base path and source file paths must first be converted to a canonical form.
 This ensures that the result is predictable and as platform-independent as possible:

-- If a path is relative, it is made absolute by prepending current working directory to it.
+- If a path is relative, it is made absolute by prepending the current working directory to it.

   - If the path to the working directory contains symbolic links, they are resolved into actual directories.